 The Schenevus Dragons Parent-Teacher Organization is a group of parents, teachers and staff who have come together to encourage and facilitate parental participation in the school.

-For more information about the Schenevus PTO, visit our Facebook page or call Christy Deitchman, PTO president, at 607-638-1909.
+For more information about the Schenevus PTO, visit the Schenevus PTO Facebook page.

 The purpose of the volunteer program will be as follows: